 Solok: Of course I do.
 But humans are often irked by such precision.
 Especially the more emotional humans.

-- Defied in one episode that dealt with Janeway taking a group of lesser known crew members on a away mission to get to know them better.
+- Defied For Laughs in "Good Shepherd", as Janeway took a group of lesser known crew members on a away mission to get to know them better.
 One of them admitted that she has a really hard time keeping up with all the insane calculations and tech stuff that comes second nature to everyone else.
 In the climax of the episode they were racing away from a shockwave and she counted down the seconds until it hit them, when she reached zero everyone flinched preparing for impact.
-When nothing happened they all looked at her and she said "or so" and then the shockwave hit them.
+When nothing happened they all looked at her and she said "More or less."
+Then the shockwave hit them.

 - The Big Bang Theory